-- There are numerous caveats around the accuracy and quality of ethnicity data and therefore serious limitations around any inferences that can be drawn.
-Ethnicity data is often allocated based on judgement of the Officer and may or may not have been verified, the categories are wide and do not differentiate between sub groups of ethnicity.
+- West Midlands Police have identified 35 suspected CSE offenders during Q1 2017/18 (148 in total since Q1 2016/17).
+Of those 3 are female.
+There are challenges around the reporting of suspected offenders, who may be recorded for crimes that have no direct reference to CSE, although are part of wider disruptive and pursuit activity in relation to CSE investigations.
+As we improve identification of victims we expect to see improvement in our identification and pursuit of offenders, this way of recording will facilitate easier analysis.
+There are currently over 9 investigations on-going that relate to at least 85 victims and 2 organised crime groups, involving over 40 offenders. - There are numerous caveats around the accuracy and quality of ethnicity data and therefore serious limitations around any inferences that can be drawn.
+Ethnicity data is often allocated based on judgement of the Officer and may or may not have been verified by the suspect, the categories are wide and do not differentiate between sub groups of ethnicity.
 We are also referring to suspected offenders, not all of whom will be charged or convicted of any offence.
-Of the 5 identified this Q; 4 are Asian and 1 is unknown. - Over the last 3 months a variety of 'pursue' methods have been utilised to tackle the offenders of CSE.
-We have had; 24 charges, 8 arrests, 2 cases await CPS decision, 15 civil sexual risk orders, 2 Child abduction warning notices, 18 child disruption notices.
-Due to the way in which this data is often hidden this is only a snapshot of the wide ranging disruptive and investigative activity that is ongoing. - There have been at least 6 NRM referrals submitted for suspected victims of trafficking for the purposes of exploitation.
-This is an important tool for safeguarding children being harmed through exploitation and trafficked.
+Of the 35 identified this Q; 9 are White, 3 are Black and 24 are Asian. - Over the last 3 months a variety of 'pursue' methods have been utilised to tackle the offenders of CSE.
+We have had; 1 conviction, 3 charges, 4 cases await CPS decision, 15 have been arrested, and 12 Child Abduction Warning Notices have been served, these are vital disruption tactics and form part of the wider evidence base against a perpetrator.
+Due to the way in which this data is often hidden this is only a snapshot of the wide ranging disruptive and investigative activity that is ongoing.